veres-one/docs.veres.one/docs/agreements/ccla.md

-# Veres One Individual Contributor Licensing Agreement Overview
+# Veres One Corporate Contributor Licensing Agreement Overview

 The Veres One Corporate Contributor Licensing Agreement ensures that all contributions of intellectual property to all software that the